probcomp/Genify.jl/README.md

 4.288428017814824
 ```

-For more complex examples of programmable inference over transformed Julia code, see the [`examples`](examples) directory.
+For more examples of programmable inference over transformed Julia code, see the [`examples`](examples) directory.